 Daily I try to be grateful for my life, but there are definitely days I’ve forgotten to be grateful for the opportunities I’ve been given, and my life seems dull and grey.

 So, let’s get the ball rolling on gratitude.
-I am grateful for this beautiful country I live in, the opportunity to start my own business, for the resources I have to build it (laptop, phone, notepad, wifi, Spotify, Keepcup, libraries to work from, and my backpack – so I can carry my life with me between my home and workspace, like a little turtle).
+I am grateful for this beautiful country I live in, the opportunity to start my own business, for the resources I have to build it like a laptop, phone, notepad, wifi, Spotify, podcasts, coffee, libraries to work from, and my backpack (- so I can carry my life with me between my home and workspace).

-If I’m in the afore mentioned anxiety spiral, gratitude makes me stop and laugh off all the crazy thoughts circulating my mind and allows me to realise that I’m actually doing better than okay.
+If I’m in the afore mentioned anxiety spiral, gratitude makes me stop and laugh off all the crazy thoughts circulating my mind and allows me to realise that I’m actually doing better than I think I am.

 If you have a roof over your head, food in your fridge and the ability to feel safe throughout the day than you have a lot to be grateful for.

-Share with me in the comments what your biggest takeaways from this post was?
-And what you’ll do in 2020 to make it your best year yet?
-Or join the community of wonderful business owners on Facebook or Instagram.
+Share with me what your biggest takeaways from this post was?
+And what you’ll do this year to make it your best year yet?